-For the 3 months ending September 30, 2022, total \$ gross profit increased \$2.4 million over the 3 months ending September 30, 2021.
-This increase was due to the increase in revenue as further described above.
+For the 3 months ending December 31, 2022, total \$ gross profit increased \$4.0 million over the 3 months ending December 31, 2021.
+For Fiscal 2022, total \$ gross profit increased \$11.8 million over Fiscal 2021.
+These increases are due to the revenue increases as further described above.

-For the 9 months ending September 30, 2022, total \$ gross profit increased \$7.9 million over the 9 months ending September 30, 2021.
-This increase was due to the increase in revenue as further described above.

-Both "Service and payments revenue" and "Hardware and other revenue" include the sales of different products and services that have both high and low margins.
-The company is focused on increasing revenues for both high and low margin products and services.
-So, depending on the product mix and the timing of when new clients come on board, during a given 3 or 9 month period, there can be a slight variation in the gross profit % between periods.
+Both "Service and payments revenue" and "Hardware and other revenue" include sales of different products and services that have both high and low profit margins.
+In addition, profit margins for companies Givex acquires may have different product margins than Givex.
+So, depending on the product mix and the intermittent timing of when new clients and acquisitions come on board, during a given 3 month or fiscal year period, there can be a variation in the gross profit % between periods that may not be reflective of the long-term company focus of improving margins and on increasing revenues for both high and low margin products and services

-For the 3 months ending September 30, 2022, total gross profit % decreased 1.6% over the 3 months ending September 30, 2021.
-This decrease is partially due to a slightly different product mix in "Hardware and other revenue", which decreased 6.5%, where there was a higher proportion of the lower margin hardware products sold compared to the prior period.
-"Hardware and other revenue" revenue includes various lower margin hardware sales as well as higher margin development services.
+For the 3 months ending December 31, 2022, total gross profit % decreased 1.3% over the 3 months ending December 31, 2021.
+This decrease is partially due to a slightly different product mix in "Service and Payments" revenue, which decreased 1.8% where there was a slightly higher proportion of lower margin services sold compared to the prior year's 3-month period.
+This was slightly offset by an increase in "Hardware and other revenue" gross profit, partially due to higher development fees earned, which are a higher margin service, in the current quarter compared to the prior year quarter.